zulip/zulip/README.dev.md

 When you save changes they will be synced automatically to the Zulip dev environment on the virtual machine/container.

-The Zulip server will automatically restart itself when you make changes to everything except [queue workers](https://zulip.readthedocs.io/en/latest/queuing.html).
+Each component of the Zulip development server will automatically restart itself or reload data appropriately when you make changes.
 So, to see your changes, all you usually have to do is reload your browser.
+More details on how this works are available below.

 Don't forget to read through the [code style guidelines](https://zulip.readthedocs.io/en/latest/code-style.html#general) for